← Back to all posts

 Rule 6: Don't Bring Surprise Guests

 If you want to bring someone, ask first.
-Use the RSVP notes field, send a text, or just call.
-Most hosts are happy to accommodate an extra guest if they have advance notice.
+The RSVP notes field works, or a quick text, whatever's easiest.
+Most hosts are happy to make room for an extra guest when they get a heads up.
 The key word is "advance."

 Rule 7: Stop Using Group Chats as RSVPs

 Group chats are where RSVPs go to die.
-Someone posts "Who's coming Saturday?" and you get 45 messages of "maybe," "depends," "what time again?", and seven unrelated memes.
-Two hours later, nobody has a clear headcount and the original question is buried.
+Someone posts "Who's coming Saturday?" and you get 45 messages of "maybe," "depends," "what time again?", plus seven unrelated memes.
+Two hours later nobody has a clean headcount and the original question is buried under the noise.

-A proper RSVP system gives each guest their own response that the host can track independently.
-It keeps the social conversation separate from the logistical one.
-You can still have your group chat for jokes and hype.
-Just don't use it as your RSVP mechanism.
+A proper RSVP system gives each guest their own response the host can track on its own, which keeps the social chatter separate from the actual logistics.
+Keep the group chat for jokes and hype if you love it.
+Just don't make it carry your headcount.
+(I've made the longer case for why you should stop using group chats for anything you actually care about.)

 Rule 8: SMS Beats Email for Invitations

 If you're serious about getting responses, send your invitations via SMS.
 It meets your guests where they already are, on their phones, in their most-checked app.
-Lemonvite delivers every invitation by text for exactly this reason.
+Lemonvite delivers every invitation by text for exactly this reason, and for guests outside the US and Canada the same invitation arrives over WhatsApp, so the reach holds no matter where your list lives.
 When your invitation lands in someone's text messages instead of their cluttered inbox, they're far more likely to actually open it and respond.

 The Bottom Line on RSVP Etiquette in 2026

-The RSVP rules have evolved, but the underlying principle hasn't changed.
-It's about mutual respect.
-Guests should respect the host's time and effort by responding promptly.
-Hosts should respect their guests' busy lives by making it easy to respond and following up gracefully.
+The rules around RSVPs keep shifting while the principle underneath them stays the same: mutual respect.
+Guests respect a host's time by answering promptly.
+Hosts respect their guests' crowded lives by making the answer a two-second tap and following up without the guilt trip.

-The friction of outdated invitation tools is responsible for more etiquette failures than actual rudeness.
-When responding is hard, people don't respond.
-When it's easy, they do.
-It really is that simple.
+In my experience, the friction of outdated invitation tools causes more etiquette failures than actual rudeness does.
+When responding is a chore, people put it off and forget.
+When it's effortless, they just do it.

-Create your next event on Lemonvite and see how many more RSVPs you get when you make it effortless.
+Set up your next event on Lemonvite and watch how many more answers you get back when responding stops being work.